-"It's not Valentine's Day without a chocolate dessert," notes field editor Lillian Julow from Gainesville, Florida.
+"It's not Valentine's Day without a chocolate dessert," notes field editor Lillian Julow from Lawrenceville, GA.
 Her rich old-fashioned treat is oh-so-creamy and comforting!

 - 1/4 cup sugar